 Your company probably has a Facebook and Twitter account, and if all is well you’re using them the right way: to talk with your customers and your fans, answer their questions, help solve their problems, while also promoting your product.
 Your social media marketing efforts should be a conversation, not a broadcast.

 And it should also go beyond Facebook and Twitter.
 Some brands have had luck with other platforms, like Tumblr, Instagram or Pinterest.
-A study last year showed LinkedIn to be the most effective platform for business to business communications.
+A study last year showed LinkedIn to be the most effective platform for B2B communications.
 Number two on that list was YouTube, which gives you a potential audience in the billions.
 So use it to do your marketing.
 Set up a YouTube channel and tell the story behind your product, or educate your customers on how to use it.

 3. People Want Images